-- Circulate to stakeholders a summarised description of the policy, programme or project - Establish what aspects of the policy, programme or project is open to negotiation and what is not - Produce and circulate a basic profile of the population, environment, living conditions, and access to services.
-(See section 3.4.1 below on profiling) - Identify the vulnerable, marginalized groups
+- · Circulate to stakeholders a summarised description of the policy, programme or project. - Establish what aspects of the policy, programme or project are open to negotiation and what are not. - Produce and circulate a basic profile of the population, environment, living conditions, and access to services.
+(See section 3.4.1 on profiling). - Identify the vulnerable, marginalised groups.